bitsent/bitsent.github.io/BITCOIN-URLs.md

 # Make The Payment

-Click on one of the three buttons to make the payment.
+Just use one of the payment options down bellow (whichever you prefer):

 <div>
 {%- include bitcoinUriParser.html -%}